List of ice cream varieties by country: South Korea

+It was created to promote the taste of Gangwon-do, using the specialities of the province as ingredients.
+Potato gelato is made by churning potatoes that are a speciality of Gangwon-do itself.
+The gelato is made by using natural ingredients from the Gangwon-do province.
+Pepper is sprinkled over the potato ice cream, thus earning the name of potato-pepper gelato.

 Spain

-Ice cream, in the style of Italian gelato, can be found in many cafes or specialty ice cream stores throughout Spain.
-Usually the flavours reflect local tastes like nata, viola, crema catalana, or tiramisu.
+Ice cream, in the style of Italian gelato, can be found in cafes or specialty ice cream stores throughout Spain.
+Usually the flavors reflect local tastes such as nata, viola, crema catalana, or tiramisu.

-There are also industrial producers like Frigo (owned by Unilever), Camy (later merged into Nestlé), Avidesa, Menorquina, many of them are part of transnational groups.
+There are also industrial producers such as Frigo (owned by Unilever), Camy (later merged into Nestlé), Avidesa, Menorquina, a number of them are part of transnational groups.
 The industrial producers also serve ice cream sandwiches and polos, ice cream on a stick, such as Magnum, sometimes with whimsical shapes like the foot-shaped Frigopié.

-Unlike in Northern Europe, ice cream is consumed mostly in summer.
+Ice cream is consumed mostly in summer.
 Hence, some ice cream stores become hot-chocolate cafés in winter.

 Syria

 Booza (الآيس كريم واللبن in Arabic: "milk ice cream", also called "Arabic ice cream") is a mastic-based ice cream.
 It is elastic, sticky, and resistant to melting in the hotter climates of the Arab world, where it is most commonly found.